jvassev/ansinetes/README.md

 Api-server is started with `--authorization-mode=ABAC`.
 Have a look at the jsonl policy file for details.
 Every component authenticates to the apiserver using a private key under a service account (mapping the CN to the username).
 The default service account for the kube-system namespace has all privileges.
-Additionally an admin user is created and is used by `kubectl`.
+Additionally an `admin` user is created and is used by `kubectl`.
+There is also username/password authentication configured for the admin user with default password `pass123`.
+You can change it or add other users to the file `token.csv` before bootstrapping the cluster.

 Only three add-ons are deployed: Dashboard, DNS and Heapster.
-You may want to secure the Dashboard as it has full access to the cluster (on behalf of the kubelete user).
 The add-ons yamls may be touched a bit.

 While not technically an add-on an OpenVPN [service](https://github.com/offlinehacker/openvpn-k8s) is also deployed by default.
 During development it is sometimes very useful to make your workstation part of the Kubernetes service network.
 When you run the playbook `kubernetes-bootstrap.yaml` an openvpn client configuration is re-generated locally.
 You can then "join" the Kubernetes service network using:
 ```bash